For anyone, it can be bewildering to walk into a gym not knowing exactly what you’re going to do for full-body strength training workouts.

 - Doing a negative, or slowly releasing the lift, is a solid way to fatigue the muscles.

-If you have questions or comments, want to meet at the WAC, or want to create some training plans, let’s talk!
+If you have questions or comments or want to create some training plans, let’s talk!